kiarashvosough1999/KNetworking/README.md

 ## License

-`Mockia` is released under an MIT license.
+`KNetwork` is released under an MIT license.
 See [LICENSE](https://github.com/kiarashvosough1999/KNetworking/blob/master/LICENSE) for more information.